Affordable Healthcare for All

 If we truly care about equity, dignity, and family, we must fully fund and implement the Birth-to-3 Act.
 The successful funding and implementation of the Pre-K Enhancement and Expansion Act of 2008 shows that our values – in Ward 3 and across the District – are rightly aligned with supporting Birth-to-3.
 In addition to ensuring that our children and mothers have access to quality, affordable healthcare, we need to take several further steps.

-Abortion Care Is Healthcare
+Abortion Care is Healthcare

 Women’s Rights Are Human Rights.
 If we are to actually stand up for women and not just say we’re going to, I am the only candidate in this race who has a plan to help.

-Prevent DC from cooperating with investigations from other states that try to criminalize women and their choices.
+Make DC a sanctuary city for abortion care.
+I will draft legislation to prevent DC from cooperating with investigations from other states that try to criminalize women and their choices.

 Establish a program that anyone who needs abortion care and can’t afford it - can get assistance to ensure they get the care they need.